NadezhdaTerenteva/movies-explorer-api/README.md

 # movies-explorer-api

-Backeand part of the diploma project `movies-explorer` with the following options:
+Backend part of the diploma project `movies-explorer` with the following options:
  - authorization & registration;
  - updating user profile;
  - adding films to the favorites;